jsntv200/redant-home/_posts/2008-08-13-text-cloud-in-flash.md

 meta:
   dsq_thread_id: '479978211'
 excerpt:
-excerpt-short: Visualising a list of information in interesting ways
+excerpt_short: Visualising a list of information in interesting ways
-excerpt-long: Visualising a list of information in interesting ways
+excerpt_long: Visualising a list of information in interesting ways
 published: false
 date_published: ! ' 2008-08-13'
 updated_at: 2008-08-13